codebytaaron/codebytaaron/README.md

 </p>

 <p align="center">
-  I work on a lot of projects, from simple sites to fully functional platforms.
+  I work on a lot of projects, from simple websites to fully functional platforms.
 </p>

 <p align="center">